Bluehost Account Manager Websites Plugins Tab

 Update your WordPress plugins frequently to keep your website safe, running well, and functional.
-This article provides steps on how to update WordPress plugins so you can benefit from security patches, the latest features, and bug fixes.
+This article provides steps to update WordPress plugins using the updated Websites Plugins tab and WP Admin dashboard so you can benefit from security patches, the latest features, and bug fixes.
 With regular updates, you avoid potential vulnerabilities in your WordPress site.

 - Backup Your Website Before Updating